 Equally, bamboo extract has been found to increase energy levels.
-So, if you find yourself reaching for yet another coffee or green tea, perhaps consider switching to bamboo extract supplements.
+So, if you find yourself reaching for yet another coffee or green tea, perhaps consider switching to bamboo extract supplements or even bamboo tea.

 You’ll feel energized and rejuvenated, ready to take on any task.